 3.3 Offences committed abroad

 The Company, pursuant to art.
 4 of the Decree, may be called upon to respond in Italy in relation to certain offences committed abroad in the case in which:

 a) the offence is committed abroad by a person functionally linked to the entity;

 b) the entity has its registered office in Italy.

 Where the offences are committed partly abroad and partly in Italy, pursuant to art.
 6, paragraph 2 of the Italian Criminal Code, the liability provided for in the Decree may also apply when only part of the conduct or the event occurred in Italy.

 With regard to offences committed entirely abroad by persons, top management or subordinates, attributable to the Company, the latter is liable in the cases provided for in articles 7, 8, 9 and 10 of the Italian Criminal Code and provided that with regard to the same the Country of the place in which the offence was committed does not take action.

-Conduct which does not comply with the provisions of the Code of Ethics and these Guidelines, regardless of any other type of criminal action taken against the offenders, will result in disciplinary measures being taken in accordance with laws in force and/or collective bargaining agreements in effect.
+Conduct not compliant with the provisions of the Code of Ethics and of these Guidelines, regardless of any other type of criminal action taken against the transgressor(s), will lead to the enforcement of disciplinary measures in accordance with the current legislation and/or collective bargaining agreements.

 3.5 Communications to the Supervisory Body

-In order to facilitate communication to the Supervisory body of any fact or circumstance concerning the Organisational Model, Piaggio has put in place the following e-mail address: firstname.lastname@example.org.
+In order to facilitate communication to the Supervisory body of any fact or circumstance concerning the Organisational Model, Aprilia has put in place the following e-mail address: firstname.lastname@example.org.